jdstmporter/redlock-py/README.md

 delay (by default 200 milliseconds) used to acquire the lock.

+To extend your ownership of a lock that you already own:

+    dlm.extend(my_lock,ttl)

+where you want to extend the liftime of the lock by `ttl` milliseconds.
+This returns `True` if the extension succeeded and `False` if the lock had already expired.

+To test whether a lock is taken:

+	dlm.test("lock_name")

+returns `True` if it is taken and `False` if it is free.

-Both `dlm.lock` and `dlm.unlock` raise a exception `MultipleRedlockException` if there are errors when communicating with one or more redis masters.
+`dlm.lock`, `dlm.unlock`, `dlm.extend` and `dlt.test` raise a exception `MultipleRedlockException` if there are errors when communicating with one or more redis masters.
 The caller of `dlm` should use a try-catch-finally block to handle this exception.
 A `MultipleRedlockException` object encapsulates multiple `redis-py.exceptions.RedisError` objects.